Cedar Sisters Doula Care

 What trainings and experience do you have?

-We were both initially trained by DONA International.
+I was initially trained by DONA International.

-We are both certified through Wise Woman Way of Birth Doula Training.
+I am certified through Wise Woman Way of Birth Doula Training.

-We have taken the Spinning Babies course, in order to better serve our clients.
+I have taken the Spinning Babies course, in order to better serve our clients.
 Visit their website for some excellent activities for comfort in pregnancy and preparing for birth!

-We both took First Aid Training for Health Care Providers, 2018, by Safe Beginnings.
+First Aid Training for Health Care Providers, 2018, by Safe Beginnings.

-We are trained in gently supporting people through pregnancy loss.
+I am trained in gently supporting people through pregnancy loss.